 His efforts were finally recognised in his eighties when a subscription fund was established to support him.
 He died on the 29th March 1751 and in accordance with his wishes was buried in the vaults beneath the hospital chapel.

 The organisation Thomas Coram created is still active today.
-Known simply as Coram it offers emotional and practical support to 15,000 children.
+Known simply as Coram it offers emotional and practical support to more than a million children and young people a year.
 The site of the Foundlings Hospital in Bloomsbury is now a seven acre playground called Coram Fields.
 Adults are only permitted if accompanied by a child.

 As John Fowles, author and honorary curator of Lyme Regis Museum wrote in his short history of Lyme Regis “Dear old Coram died in 1751, a complete pauper.
 Every penny of his fortune had been ‘lost’ in the hospital.
 Lyme has more famous names attached to it, but none of kinder memory”.